fleischr/CarbonEmissionsNFTDesign/README.md

 Using a DID - the carbon auditor may produce and digitally sign their attestations of the quality of the organizations emissions mitigation effors and the data thereof.
 These attestations can be maintained at least in part by the NFT smart contract - with additional supplements through alternate representations (Verified Credentials, zero knowledge proofs) and other conventional data stores (private databases, cloud storage)

+## Advanced capabilities
+The usage of token bound accounts is meant to support multiple token types which may compose the GHG summary overall

 ## Additional References
 See [Additional References](./REFERENCES.md)

 ## Demo implementations
 App level : GHG Template App on SAP BTP

 Smart contract level : VeChain Microgrant

+## Contributors
+Ryan Fleischmann